 In the Sunbelt tradition, an organized session is a set of paper presentations centered on a specific theme.
 Once session themes are set, participants can submit abstracts during the regular abstract submission period.
 Organized sessions consist of at least one 2-hour time slot accommodating 4-6 paper presentations.
 Submission to chair an organized session is now closed.
 Find the list of organized sessions here.

-Following the NetSci tradition, Networks 2021 will host several Satellite Symposia on July 5 and 6 as precursors to the main Conference.
+Following the NetSci tradition, Networks 2021 will host several Satellite Symposia as precursors (June 21 to July 3) to the main Conference.
 These satellite events are half-day or full-day meetings with a focus on a specific topic of network science and its applications.
-The due date was January 11 and decisions will be issued in early February.
+Decisions on satellites have been sent to all organizers and a schedule will be announced soon.

 Several satellites will be held entirely virtual at organizers request, but even satellites being held in-person will have a livestream available and the ability to broadcast remote speakers.

 To submit an abstract for an oral presentation (15 mins), lightning talk (5 mins), or poster, please prepare a one-page abstract (no more than 500 words) including one optional descriptive figure and caption.
 You will also be asked to supply broad topics and keywords for your submission - this will be critical in the review process.
-The deadline for submission is January 24, with decisions issued by late February or early March.
+The deadline for submission is Feb 17, with decisions issued in early March.
 While space will be limited for talks, we are maximizing all possible options to accommodate speakers.

 The OpenConf abstract submission portal is available at https://www.openconf.org/networks2021.
 If you save a password with your submission, it will be editable until the deadline closing.
 The Networks 2021 Organized Session list is available here.